gutucristian/gutucristian.github.io/_posts/2018-12-21-Palindrome-Permutation-Problem.md

-Palindrome Permutation: Given a string write a function to check is a string is a permutation of a palindrome.
+Palindrome Permutation: Given a string write a function to check if a string is a permutation of a palindrome.

 Observer that in order for a word to be a palindrome at most one character can have an odd count all the other characters must have even counts.
 Knowing this there are various solutions to this problem.